grafana/grafana-plugin-sdk-go/contribute/developer-guide.md

 ## Releasing

-If you want to tag a new version of the SDK for release, follow these steps:
+If you want create a new version of the SDK for release, follow these steps:

 - Checkout the commit you want to tag (`git checkout <COMMIT_SHA>`)
-- Run `git tag <VERSION>` (For example **v0.123.0**)
-  - NOTE: We're using Lightweight Tags, so no other options are required
-- Run `git push origin <VERSION>`
-- Verify that the tag was create successfully [here](https://github.com/grafana/grafana-plugin-sdk-go/releases)
-- Run [`gorelease`](https://pkg.go.dev/golang.org/x/exp/cmd/gorelease) to compare the new tag with the previous release.
-For example, when releasing v0.114.0:
+- Run [`gorelease`](https://pkg.go.dev/golang.org/x/exp/cmd/gorelease) to compare with the previous release.
+For example, when preparing to release v0.123.0:

 ```
-gorelease -base v0.113.0 -version v0.114.0
+gorelease -base v0.122.0 -version v0.123.0
 github.com/grafana/grafana-plugin-sdk-go/backend/gtime
 ------------------------------------------------------
 Compatible changes:
 - package added

-v0.114.0 is a valid semantic version for this release.
+v0.123.0 is a valid semantic version for this release.
 ```
+- Run `git tag <VERSION>` (For example **v0.123.0**)
+  - NOTE: We're using Lightweight Tags, so no other options are required
+- Run `git push origin <VERSION>`
+- Verify that the tag was create successfully [here](https://github.com/grafana/grafana-plugin-sdk-go/tags)
 - Edit the tag on GitHub and create a release from it.
 Use the tag name as title and the output of the command above as the body.